martin-wegmann/RNN_climate_reconstruction/README.md

 This Notebook deals with processing the output of the RNN in order to be compared to other netcdf datasets.

+We also added a .csv file with the 140 model architectures evaluated in the testing phase.

 ---------------------------------------------------------------------------------------------------------------
 If you would like to contact us, you can try the following channels